Home HeadphonesHeadphone Monitoring Buying Guides The 14 Best Studio Headphones For Mixing, Mastering, And Music Production

 • Needs Amplification: No.

-I know we’re kicking off with closed backs, but the CB-1 is one of the few headphones out of the 130+ I’ve demoed that actually sounds almost completely like an open-back.
+I know we’re kicking off with closed backs, but the CB-1 is one of the few headphones out of the 140+ I’ve demoed that actually sounds almost completely like an open-back.

-You’ll likely be amazed by its open and spacious presentation,
+You’ll likely be amazed by its open and spacious presentation, but what exactly makes it great for mixing and production?

 When I think about being able to find flaws in a mix quickly, many headphones come to mind.
 But the one I always think of first is the CB-1.